Mornor/ml-auto-subtitles/README.md

 - ECS on Fargate is suitable for this use-case because:
    - I do not need to manage the under-lying instances
    - I have [10GB for Docker layer, and additional 4GB for volume mounts](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html), which is enough to download most of the input vide file locally.
-- The Lambda function works inside a Private subnets and uses VPC endpoints to reach the different services.
+- The Lambda functions works inside a Private subnets and uses VPC endpoints to reach the different services.
 - Same for the ECS Cluster, which uses a NAT Gateway instead to pull the Docker container from ECR.

 ### Possible improvements